-The report also found that the top three most critical security offerings from MSPs are anti-virus, advanced firewall, and remote monitoring and management (RMM) solutions.
+The report also found that 61% of MSPs consider the most critical security solutions for SMBs are anti-virus, advanced firewall, and remote monitoring and management (RMM) solutions.
 Anti-virus and firewall solutions and services are well covered, but the monitoring and management of database systems is an area that has often been neglected by MSPs.
 This is despite the fact that advanced solutions can be used to help deliver greater value to customers and give MSPs a real edge over their competitors.

 Why database monitoring?

-Responses vary from MSP to MSP, but they typically fall into two broad categories.
+Responses vary from MSP to MSP, but they typically fall into three broad categories.

 The first is to attempt an ad-hoc diagnosis of the issue and provide something in the way of a fix.
 If an MSP is not accustomed to providing this level of support, whether due to lack of tooling or time, the response provided will not genuinely be of value.

-Quite often, for example, DBA teams will use manually produced scripts to try and diagnose issues that have occurred.
+Quite often, for example, historical data has not been retained and DBA teams will use manually produced scripts to try and diagnose an issue that has already occurred.
 Because it’s after the event, it’s frequently not possible and, rather than fixing the problem, the only option is to try and put alerts in place in case it happens again.
-This leaves customers in a position where they don’t know why a problem has occurred, when it will happen again or what effect it could have on their business.
+This leaves customers in a position where they don’t know why a problem has occurred, when it will happen again, or what effect it could have on their business.

-The second response is arguably even more damaging and this is for the MSP to simply wash their hands of the responsibility, pointing to the finer details of their service contracts as an excuse for not acting.
+The second response is more damaging and this is for the MSP to state it is not part of their service contract, or cover for it was offered and declined.
 The service delivery team responsible may try to offer a more helpful response and advise customers of ways they can dig deeper into the problem using tools from third party vendors, but this is still stepping away from the issue rather than resolving it.

-Regardless of whether MSPs choose to attempt to provide answers through imperfect processes or defer involvement in issue resolution, the result is nearly always the same.
+Regardless of whether MSPs choose to attempt to provide answers through imperfect processes, defer involvement in issue resolution, or be reactive rather than proactive, the result is nearly always the same.
 The customer is left in the dark and, most worryingly, it raises questions about the relationship with their service provider.